[For AWS Beginners] A 5-Minute Guide to Amazon ELB!

 NLB is a modern load balancer designed to handle millions of requests per second while maintaining ultra-low latency and high throughput.

-CLB This stands for "Classic Load Balancer."
+CLB This is an abbreviation for 【Classic Load Balancer】.

-It is characterized by its wide range of protocol support,
+It is characterized by its support

-including TCP, SSL/TLS, HTTP, and HTTPS.
+for many protocols, including TCP, SSL/TLS, HTTP, and HTTPS.

 It provides basic load balancing across multiple EC2 instances and operates at both the request and connection levels.